kwakueshun/codeine-overload/content/blog/tiny-persistence-library/index.md

 Let's look at how to approach this for a typical iOS application.

 ### Options
-There are many ways to store different types of data for use in an iOS app.
-The following are some popular options that come to mind:
-***

 <dl>
 <dt>UserDefaults</dt>
 <dd>Apple's docs defines this as:</dd>
 <blockquote>An interface to the user's defaults database, where you store key-value pairs persistently across launches of your app.
 </blockquote>
 <dd>As the name vaguely suggests, this should primarily be used for storing user preferences and app settings only and it is not advisable for storing sensitive data.
-If you want to save something such as a user's authentication token then you might want to look at <b><i>Keychain</i></b> instead. <br>Preferences such as flags for whether a user is logged in or whether a user has toggled a setting to say, use <i>Touch ID</i>, are a good way to use this.
+If you want to save something such as a user's authentication token then you might want to look at <i>Keychain</i> instead. <br>Preferences such as flags for whether a user is logged in or whether a user has toggled a setting to say, use <i>Touch ID</i>, are a good way to use this.
 There is a significant performance hit when you try storing and loading large amounts of data because the whole property list file containing this key-value store is loaded into memory anytime the app launches.</dd>

 <dt>Keychain</dt>
 <dd>The Keychain services API provides your app with a mechanism to securely store small bits of data in an encrypted database called a keychain on behalf of the user.
 <br>
-Unlike the <b><i>UserDefaults</i></b> where you can use an external app to retrieve the data from the property list file, this data is encrypted and a good way to store user secrets such as credit card information as well as API Keys and authentication tokens.
+Unlike the <i>UserDefaults</i> where you can use an external app to retrieve the data from the property list file, this data is encrypted and a good way to store user secrets such as credit card information as well as API Keys and authentication tokens.
 </dd>